BetterMontreal/BetterMontreal.github.io/about.md

 If you have all these calendars feeding your personal .ics calendar, great!
 If you read them all - comparing and contrasting - and if you're happy doing that work, then you don't need this project.
-But, if you find it to be a mess, please contribute to this project.
+But, if you find it to be a mess, then contribute to this project.

 # To contribute
+Comment on [bugs and development issues](waffle.io/bettermtl/bettermtl.github.io) to help report and prioritize.

+Add to the [discussion here](gitter.im/bettermtl/general) especially for better methods of showing information about attention management (rsvp'ing, attending, volunteering, contributing, fact-checking).

 Fork the repo (modify and send us pull-requests).

-Comment to report and prioritize [bugs and development issues](waffle.io/bettermtl/bettermtl.github.io).

-Add to the [discussion here](gitter.im/bettermtl/general) especially for better methods of showing information about attention management (rsvp'ing, attending, volunteering, contributing, fact-checking).